-Two of her one-act plays have recently been performed in the Boston area.
-“Red Shoes” was produced as part of Barstool Stories in September 2017 and “Social Disaster” was performed as part of Play In a Day in April 2017.
-Kim has been publishing creative nonfiction and short stories for over 20 years in newspapers, magazines, and books.
-These include The Miami Herald, online at Wraparound South, Smith Magazine, Yahoo! and Medium (where she is in the top 10% of writers and readers).
-She worked as a contributing writer for the South Florida Sun Sentinel’s XS, writing feature stories on alternative energy, art and a controversial restaurant review.
-She was also a regular contributor to The Superyachts annual book, Boat International magazine and PostMortem, the first weekly South Beach newspaper.
+Short stories have been published in The Miami Herald and online at Wraparound South, Smith Magazine, Medium and Yahoo!
+Kim was a contributing writer for the South Florida Sun Sentinel’s XS, writing feature stories on alternative energy, art and a controversial restaurant review (“Shrimp, Lies & Vinaigrette.”)
+She was also a regular contributor to The Superyachts annual book, Boat International magazine and PostMortem, the first weekly newspaper for the newly revitalized South Beach.

-Kimberly Rose has written one-act plays, two of which were performed in 2017, and she has been publishing creative nonfiction, short stories, and feature articles for newspapers, magazines and books locally and internationally for over 20 years.
-Some places she has published stories include The Miami Herald, The South Florida Sun Sentinel, Wraparound South, Yahoo! and Medium (where she is in the top 10% of writers and readers).
-Her acclaimed short story, “Photo Finish” is included in the book The Moment (Harper Perennial 2012) and was featured on NPR’s Talk of the Nation.
+Kim’s stories have been published in every medium from on stage to on air.
+Her articles and memoirs have been published in books, newspapers, radio and magazines, nationally and internationally.
+She is currently working on an episodic series about growing up wild in Miami.
+She has published creative nonfiction, short stories, and feature articles for newspapers, magazines and books locally and internationally for over 20 years.
+Media she has published stories include The Miami Herald, The South Florida Sun-Sentinel, Wraparound South, Medium, and Yahoo! ).
+Her acclaimed short story, “Photo Finish” is included in the book The Moment (Harper Perennial), and was featured on NPR’s Talk of the Nation.